Planet

 Scope 2 – Indirect energy imports

-- Mercuria assets: purchased electricity, steam, heating, and other energy imports.
+- Mercuria assets: purchased electricity, steam, heating and other energy imports.

 - Mercuria offices and data centres: electricity and gas purchased.